stoneyzjw/snippetbox/README.md

 There are two steps to do this:
 1. We need to create a template.FuncMap object containing the custom **humanDate()** function
 2. We need to use the **template.Funcs()** method to register this before parsing the templates.

+# Middleware

+When you're building a web application there's probably some shared functioinality that you want to use for many (or even all) HTTP requests.
+For example, you might want to log every request, compress every response, or check a cache before passing the request to your handlers.

+A common way of organizing this shared functionality is to set it up as middleware.
+This is essentially some self-contained code which independency acts on a request before or after your normal application handlers.

+In this section of the book you'll learn:
+1. An idiomatic pattern for **building and using custom middleware** which is compatible with **net/http** and many third-party packages.

+2. How to create middleware which **sets useful security headers** on every HTTP response.

+3. How to create middleware which **logs the request** received by your application

+4. How to create middleware which **recovers panics** so that they are gracefully handled by your application

+5. How to create and use composable **middleware chains** to help manage and organize your middleware.

+## How middleware works

+## Setting security headers

+Let's put the pattern we learned in the previous chapter to use, and make our own middleware which automatically adds the following HTTP security headers to every response, inline with current OWASP guidance.